yashrajbharti/pixelate/README.md

 ## How It Works

 1. **Image Loading**:
-   - The component loads the image from the `image-src` URL.
+   - The component loads the image from the `src` URL.
    - If the image exceeds the specified `max-width` or `max-height`, it scales down while maintaining the aspect ratio.

 2. **Pixelation**: